jasonbayton/11ty/_src/blog/2022/11/november-play-policy-changes.md

 ## What can be done?

-The immediate workaround for scenarios where productivity grinds to a halt on newer Android devices would be to apply for an extension within the Google Play console, per Google:
+This timeline has been well-publicised throughout the year, so hopefully any applications relied upon by the November deadline have been updated to align with the new policy.
+If this isn't the case, and deployments are being affected, the immediate workaround for scenarios where productivity grinds to a halt on newer Android devices would be to apply for an extension within the Google Play console, per Google:

-> If you need more time to update your app to target API level 31 or above, you can submit an extension request for your app to continue being discoverable to all Google Play users until May 1, 2023.
+> If you need more time to update your app to target API level 31 or above, you can submit an extension request for your app to continue being discoverable to all Google Play users **until May 1, 2023**.
 Check your Play Console Inbox Messages for links to each of your app’s extension forms.

 It looks like this: